Information and Infrastructure

 Finding solutions for difficult problems begins with having the right information and infrastructure in place.

 As homeless service organizations, local governments, and non-profit organizations seek to address the systemic issue of homelessness in the United States, they require a flexible, secure, and robust software like PlanStreet that will help track and analyze information related to local specific situations.
-PlanStreet's homeless management information systems or HMIS is vital to the work that Continuums of Care (CoCs) do to address homelessness.
+PlanStreet's homeless management information systems or HMIS software is vital to the work that Continuum of Care (CoC) do to address homelessness.

-Why PlanStreet Case Management Software is Best for Homeless Service Organizations
+Why PlanStreet HMIS Software for Case Management is Best for Homeless Service Organizations

 PlanStreet is a proven, reliable, and innovative supplier of case management software.
 It provides a combination of versatility and user-friendliness that serves a single purpose: to make the hard work of case management that much easier.